 “Escape” means to flee away from.
 New believers fled to what they thought was safety.
 They believed that they could get acquittal from God by escaping into religion.
 Their methodology is avoidance.
 This is the philosophy of sticking your head in the sand and hoping that reality will disappear.

 from those who live in error

 “Those who live in error” were contemporary pagans of that day.
 A pagan is someone who rejects Christianity.
 They heard the gospel, but they rejected it.
 Usually, they are suckers for religion.

-“Error” means literally wandering.
-Those led astray roam here and there without fixing truth.
+“Error” means wandering.
+Those led astray roam here and there without fixing the truth.
 They operate in delusion (2 Th.
 2:11; Jude 11) and wander off the path of truth.
-False teachers caused them to wander off biblical truth and mislead them to mistaken ideas.
+False teachers caused them to wander off biblical truth and mislead them into mistaken ideas.